 “We were prepared for a small scale power outage, but never anticipated New York City losing power for almost a week.” – Ian Magnani, MCD

 But there was an unexpected wrinkle: Sandy took the power out to both the bank and the office, leaving MCD’s file backup drives inaccessible.
 The team needed to retrieve the files and the office was their only hope.
 Entry was complicated, though.
 The elevator wasn’t working and the stairway fire door to the office was locked from the inside.
-Ian and his lalndlord had to enter the building’s darkened stairway with flashlights and take down the fire door with a crowbar.
+Ian and his landlord had to enter the building’s darkened stairway with flashlights and take down the fire door with a crowbar.